The Lady's Powerful Medal - A look on the devotion to Our Lady of the Miraculous Medal in the Philippines

 The centers of devotion in the country

-With the successful propagation of the devotion to Our Lady of the Miraculous Medal in the country, the Vincentian established its first Church in San Marcelino, Ermita Manila under the Patronage of St. Vincent de Paul in 1883, first as a chapel and the original image of Nuestra Señora de la Medalla Milagrosa, which was imported from France, was enshrined.
+With the successful propagation of the devotion to Our Lady of the Miraculous Medal in the country, the Vincentian established its first Church in San Marcelino, Ermita Manila under the Patronage of St. Vincent de Paul in 1883, first as a chapel and the original image of Nuestra SeƱora de la Medalla Milagrosa, which was imported from France, was enshrined.
 The chapel was instantly became the center of the devotion to the Virgen de la Medalla Milagrosa in Manila and after almost 30 years later in 1912, a concrete church was built to commemorate the 50th anniversary of the arrival of the Vincentian family to the Philippines.

-The images of Our Lady of the Miraculous Medal
+The images of Our Lady of the Miraculous Medal in Manila, Muntinlupa City, Cebu and Quezon City |

 In Cebu, the devotion to Our Lady of the Miraculous Medal began with the establishment of Congregacion de Hermanitas de la Madre de Dios in 1878 (which was later incorporated to the Daughters of Charity in 1895) and the center of the devotion to Our Lady of the Miraculous Medal was in Asilo de Medalla Milagrosa which was established in 1934.
 The Asilo commits itself to the integral development of the abandoned, surrendered, neglected children, youth and their families, unemployed adults, women, older persons, migrants, persons living with HIV and their families, and those persons in crisis through sustainable programs and services where resource sharing and participative involvement is a way of life.